udamir/youtrack-workflow-cli/README.md

 Runs linting checks on workflow files.
 This helps maintain code quality and catch potential errors early.

 Options:
-- `--type-check` - run TypeScript type checking
+- `-t, --type-check` - run TypeScript type checking
 - If no workflow names are provided, it will lint all workflows in your project.